 The College of Graduate Studies and Research, along with the Financial Aid Office, will help you with finding and applying for funding that is right for you.
 The idea of paying for college may seem daunting, but we offer many resources to help pay for your education, including federal, state, local and private funding opportunities.

 In addition, the College offers graduate assistantships to qualified graduate student applicants.
 These varied assistantships pay for tuition and provide a modest stipend.
 Recipients of this award are required to work 10 - 20 hours per week assisting a department or faculty research.

 We also offer the Graduate Merit Tuition Scholarship, as well as other merit-based and departmental scholarships for qualified students.

 At Northeastern, we understand the ambitions, challenges and successes of pursuing a graduate degree.
 Whether you’re attending part-time or full-time, we will help you create a plan that fits your goals.
 We offer flexible course schedules with afternoon and evening hours to help with managing work, family and life.

 Northeastern has four campus locations and select hybrid classes, providing the opportunity to build a course plan that allows you to complete your degree.
-Visit our main campus, the Carruthers Center for Inner City Studies, El Centro and University Center of Lake County.
+Visit our Main Campus, the Carruthers Center for Inner City Studies, El Centro and University Center of Lake County.

 Contact Graduate Admissions

-With any questions regarding admissions process and/or specific program information, please email firstname.lastname@example.org or call us at (773) 442-6001.
+With any questions regarding the admissions process and/or specific program information, please email firstname.lastname@example.org or call us at (773) 442-6001.